olaidekashimawo/Movie_analysis/README.md

 - In the exploratory section, from my findings 'Avengers: Infinity War' has the highest return on investment was 2.4 Billion with "Action,Adventure,Sci-Fi" genre, in the findings above we can "Sci-Fi" genres a likely to bring to profitable, Microsoft inc.can look into such genres in that catergories

+For Additional Information
-## The analysis are in the Jupyter Notebook presentation.
+## The full analysis can be found the Jupyter Notebook.